bmeck/noda-loader/README.md

 You most likely want to swap your current fs operation resource operations from the spec.

 ## Generating a single bootstrapping binary with .noda support

+If you don't want to compile things, use a release. :).

 Bear with me.